What Is Iyengar Yoga? History + 8 Benefits & What Makes It Different

 Woman practicing Iyengar yoga using rope props to hang horizontally out from the wall at a yoga studio.

-So, let's recap; what is Iyengar yoga?
-It is an accessible style of yoga for all levels, from beginners to advanced, centering around alignment, focus, and precision.
-If you struggle to keep up in vinyasa classes, want to improve your alignment, or try a new yoga style, why not give Iyengar a go?
+So, let's recap, Iyengar yoga is an accessible style of yoga for all levels, from beginners to advanced, centering around alignment, focus, and precision.
+If you want to improve your alignment, why not give Iyengar a go?

 FAQ about Iyengar yoga